Wasted Energy

 "Wasted Energy" is a song by American singer and songwriter Alicia Keys featuring Tanzanian recording artist Diamond Platnumz.
-It was written by Keys, Richard Isong, Ariowa Irosognie, Nathaniel Warner, Kali McLoughlin and produced by P2J, and released on Keys' seventh studio album Alicia (2020).
-A remixed version of the song featuring American singer and songwriter Kaash Paige was released a promotional single from the digital reissue of the album on December 17, 2020.
+It was written by Keys, Richard Isong, Ariowa Irosogie, Nathaniel Warner, Kali McLoughlin and produced by P2J, and released on Keys' seventh studio album Alicia (2020).
+A remixed version of the song featuring American singer and songwriter Kaash Paige was released as a single from the digital reissue of the album on December 17, 2020.

 Background

 "Wasted Energy" was released on Keys' seventh studio album Alicia on September 18, 2020.
 Following the song's release, Keys received criticism from Diamond Platnumz's fans, who complained that his verse for too short.
 Diamond Platnumz responded to the criticism by alluding that there is another version of the song, featuring a longer verse.
 In an interview with Grammy.com, Diamond Platnumz commented on the collaboration:

 Keys commented that "I also love that Diamond Platnumz was part of this" who according to Keys "bless[ed] this track with his unique style" On December 18, Keys released a bonus tracks edition of the album, with "Wasted Energy" remix being one of the new songs.
 On Twitter, Keys posted a picture of her and Kaash Paige in the studio with the caption "cooked up some magic on the remix".
 The remix features an extended verse from Diamomnd Platnumz.